The Uniform Bar Exam Makes Score Portability a Reality in Some States

 Why Isn’t the Universal Bar Exam Accepted in California?

-While growing in accpetance around the country, bar exam score portability for Californians is still a distant dream.
+Bar exam score portability for Californians is still a distant dream.
 California runs its own, very similar bar exam and does not accept test scores from other jurisdictions.
 Along with California, Florida, Georgia, Michigan and Pennsylvania are the other big-state Uniform Bar Exam hold-outs.
 Most of these states still have a unified bar, where everyone is required to join and the bar largely or wholly controls admission to practice.

 California did, recently, separate its regulatory and trade association functions.
 The new California Lawyers Association has no role in deciding what’s on the bar exam, how it is scored, or who gets admitted.
 That’s up to the Committee of Bar Examiners, the new State Bar regulatory agency, and the California Supreme Court.